Languages of the United Kingdom: Hostility

 In Northern Ireland, the use of Irish and Ulster Scots is sometimes viewed as politically loaded, despite both having been used by all communities in the past.
 According to the Northern Ireland Life and Times Survey 1999, the ratio of Unionist to Nationalist users of Ulster Scots is 2:1.
 About 1% of Catholics claim to speak it, while 2% of Protestants claim to speak it.
 The disparity in the ratios as determined by political and faith community, despite the very large overlap between the two, reflects the very low numbers of respondents.
 Across the two communities 0% speak it as their main language at home.
 A 2:1 ratio would not differ markedly from that among the general population in those areas of Northern Ireland where Scots is spoken.

 Often the use of the Irish language in Northern Ireland has met with the considerable suspicion of Unionists, who have associated it with the largely Catholic Republic of Ireland, and more recently, with the republican movement in Northern Ireland itself.
 Catholic areas of Belfast have street signs in Irish similar to those in the Republic.
 Approximately 14% of the population speak Irish, however only 1% speak it as their main language at home.

-Under the St Andrews Agreement, the British government committed itself to introducing an Irish Language Act, and it was hoped that a consultation period ending on 2 March 2007 could see Irish becoming an official language, having equal validity with English, recognised as an indigenous language, or aspire to become an official language in the future.
+Under the 2006 St Andrews Agreement, the British government committed itself to introducing an Irish Language Act, and it was hoped that a consultation period ending in March 2007 could see Irish becoming an official language, having equal validity with English, recognised as an indigenous language, or aspire to become an official language in the future.
 However, with the restoration of the Northern Ireland Assembly in May 2007, responsibility for this was passed to the Assembly, and the commitment was promptly broken.
 In October 2007, the then Minister of Culture, Arts and Leisure, Edwin Poots MLA, announced to the assembly that no Irish Language Act would be brought forward.
 As of April 2016, no Irish Language Act applying to Northern Ireland has been passed, and none is currently planned.